munificent/craftinginterpreters/book/representing-code.md

 ^title Representing Code
 ^part A Tree-Walk Interpreter

+> To dwellers in a wood, almost every species of tree has its voice as well as
+> its feature.
+> <cite>Thomas Hardy</cite>

 In the last chapter, we took the raw source code as a string and transformed it into a slightly higher-level representation -- a series of tokens.
 In the next chapter, the parser will take those tokens and produce yet another